aces/Loris/docs/API/InstrumentFormat.md

 `Description`: The human readable description of this element, such
                as question or label text.
 This may or may not be required depending on element type.

+`DisplayIf`: A formula that returns true when the element should be
+             displayed.
+Primarily used to display fields based on candidate context or previous-answers.
+Defaults to `true`.

+`HiddenSurvey`: A formula that returns true if the element should be hidden
+                from respondants of a survey.
+Defaults to `false`.

+`Hidden`: A formula that returns true if the element should ALWAYS be hidden.
+Defaults to `false`.

 `Options`: An object containing the type dependent options for this element.
 If omitted
            defaults are used.